⚙️ Engineering deep-dive

 AES-256-GCM keypair encryption

 Every treasury and creator wallet is encrypted with AES-256-GCM before being written to the database.
-The encryption key is never stored alongside the ciphertext — it lives only in the server environment.
+The encryption key lives only in the server environment — never stored alongside ciphertext.

 🪪